Use 'Enter' for

 This suggests that particles of light move at their constant speed with respect to a single reference frame

-If a universal reference frame is accepted as part of this physics model, then there is the question
+If a static universal reference frame is accepted as part of this physics model, then there is the question

-Can that universal reference frame be detected
+Can that static universal reference frame be detected

 By things that are inside the model?